UstadMobile/eXePUB/doc/Idevice-HOWTO.md

 * __Authoring Mode On__ : The idevice Javascript shows editing options (dropdowns, fields, etc)
 * __Authoring Mode Off__ : The idevice saves any choices made to the DOM, removes authoring controls.  eXeLearning saves the resulting HTML.

+Idevices can also support generating Experience API (TinCan) statements and using the state api to save/retrieve states.

 ## 1. Create idevice.xml file

 Idevices should have a folder under exe/webui/templates/idevices with a file